Can a Family Member Be Added to a Reverse Mortgage?

 If I add my spouse to the title of my home, on which I have an existing reverse mortgage, can my spouse remain in the home after my death?

 You can add a spouse to the title of your home, but you can’t add them to an existing reverse mortgage.
 To ensure your spouse can remain in the home in the event of your passing, you would need to refinance to a new reverse mortgage, where you are listed as co-borrowers (if you are both 62 or older) or as a borrower and eligible non-borrowing spouse, if your spouse is not yet 62.
+The right to remain in the home is contingent on paying property taxes and homeowners insurance, and complying with the loan terms.

 Are there any tax consequences involved if I add a family member to my home’s title?